-If you want to understand the options for you and your employees for working in the U.S. and have experienced and responsive guidance along the way, we are the kind of law firm that can help.
+We help employers understand their best options for their work visas and provide experienced and responsive guidance along the way.
 Our goal is to prepare strong cases, offer proactive solutions, and deliver prompt, efficient service that produces favorable results.
 We have extensive experience working with companies in a broad range of industries and sizes.

 H-1B Specialty Occupation